miyurusankalpa/miyurublog/content/blog/cw-alarms-using-tfcdk-2/index.md

 ```
 This code will create 4 alarms that will trigger at 4 trigger points.
 If you need to add more trigger points its easy as adding value to the array.

-Now if you want to create an alarm for instances for autoscale group or using tags, we can use boto3 to get the data.
+Now if you want to create an alarm for instances in an autoscale group or using tags, we can use boto3 to get the data.
 ```python
 #!/usr/bin/env python
 from constructs import Construct